 How to find a wedding dress within my budget?

 A great question I get asked all the time.
 Brides are not sure how much a wedding dress costs to determine a budget.
-You can easily find dresses online or big box stores for as low as $100 or you can go to a designer showroom and spend $20,000.
-What determines price is many things – manufacturing, fabric quality, fit quality, service level, and brand name.
+You can easily find dresses online or big box stores for as low as $100 or you can go to a designer showroom and spend $10,000.
+What determines price is many things – manufacturing, fabric quality, fit, service level, and brand name.
 Finding a dress at the lowest price isn’t the smartest way to approach finding your perfect wedding dress.
-As in the end, you could be on an endless hunt and pay more in alterations if it’s a low-quality dress as well.
+As in the end, you could be on an endless hunt and pay more in alterations if it’s a low-quality dress or in rush fees.

-The best approach isn’t going by what to think you should spend on your dress, as of course, we would all say as low as possible – I included.
-You should instead first have a total wedding day budget and put aside a percentage for your wedding dress alone.
+The best approach isn’t going by what you think you should spend on your dress, as of course, we would all say as low as possible – I included.
+You should instead first have a total wedding day budget and put aside a percentage for your wedding dress alone based on a few factors.

 What should that percentage be of the wedding budget?
-Well, 5% is a good average to put aside for the dress itself, then another 5% for your accessories, alterations, and beauty is a good start.
+Every bride has a different budget and there is no clean-cut way.
+But, 5-10% is a good average to put aside for the dress itself, then another 5-10% for your accessories and alterations a good start.
 If you get lucky to find a dress for under your 5% then great!
-Or if you find a dress for a tad over the 5%, BUT it will be made for you so alterations are less then great – or you don’t plan on having a veil etc, you can spend a bit more on your dress.
+Or if you find a dress for a tad over the 10%, BUT it will be made for you so alterations are less than great – or you don’t plan on having a veil, etc, you can spend a bit more on your dress.

 How should I start shopping for my dress?
-Another great question which here is a few posts to help you:
+Another great question which here are a few posts to help you:

 Things to Know for a Flawless Wedding Dress Shopping Experience